 Has a broker ever tried to extort you for more money?
 Report it!

-You deserve to be treated equally during your search for housing, no matter your situation.
+You deserve to be treated fairly during your search for housing, no matter your situation.
 Whether you’ve been living in a family shelter, staying with friends or relatives, or you’re looking to move from your current place, you have the right to a fair housing search.
 We’re making it easier by offering free and friendly tools you can use to record and report discrimination.